MrAhile/K8s-CKA/2-Workloads/daemonset.md

 log-smtmn   1/1     Running       0          17s   10.32.0.4   worker1   <none>           <none>
 ```

-This is due to the master's taint that the Pod does not tolerate.
+This is due to the controlplane's taint that the Pod does not tolerate.
 The command below shows the key and effect of that taint (you might need to install jq if it's not already on your machine):

 ```
-k get no master -o jsonpath={.spec.taints} | jq
+k get no controlplane -o jsonpath={.spec.taints} | jq [
-[
   {
     "effect": "NoSchedule",
     "key": "node-role.kubernetes.io/control-plane"
-  },
-  {
-    "effect": "NoSchedule",
-    "key": "node-role.kubernetes.io/master"
   }
 ]
 ```

 3. Change the specification so there is a Pod on each node of the cluster

-We add the toleration so a Pod of the DaemonSet can also be scheduled on the master node:
+We add the toleration so a Pod of the DaemonSet can also be scheduled on the controlplane node:

 ```
 apiVersion: apps/v1